IT-Support-L2/Bulk-Files-Renamer/README.md

 - tkinter GUI designed with PAGE but I modified most part of the generated code.

-- Developed with Python 3.9.0
+- Developed with Python 3.9.0 and tkinter.

  • What should I input in Path?